jju/stubbl/story/choicetree.md

 > "Fuck it.
 I'll write your bullshit, but first I'm going to a bar."->[[01-stacks]]
 > "Fuck off.
 I'm a writer, not a cliche-scrummer."->[[01-resist]]

+:: 01-research

+You have never been the type to use the wire for research, not for anything important.
+The things that happen on the streets are specifically done out there to stay off the feeds.
+That said, there is a danger in

 :: writer

 You read the EDS' message again. `Give the public what they want.` Ha.
 You fell for this the last time a bludbol season began.
 EDS is good at stroking the ego.